-Investors who indicate in their Application Form a Committed Capital amount of at least \$1,000,000 (or such other amount determined by the General Partner) (Large Investors) initially only paid 5% of their Committed Capital (Initial Contribution) at the time of their application to the Fund's application account up to 30 June 2017.
-As a result of additional capital being called VPEG3 investors across FY18, Large Investors Initial Contribution increased to 26% of their Committed Capital as at 30 June 2018.
+Investors who indicate in their Application Form a Committed Capital amount of at least \$1,000,000 (or such other amount determined by the General Partner) (Large Investors) initially only paid 5% of their Committed Capital (Initial Contribution) at the time of their application to the Fund's application account.
+As a result of additional capital being called from VPEG3 investors across FY19, Large Investors total Paid Capital to VPEG3 increased to 41% of their Committed Capital as at 30 June 2019.

-The Application Monies of Large Investors is initially be invested in Liquid Investments until they are required to be drawn to meet the Fund's investment obligations and other expenses.
+The Application Monies of Large Investors is initially invested in Liquid Investments until they are required to be drawn to meet the Fund's investment obligations and other expenses.

 The remainder of the Committed Capital will be progressively called from the Cash Management Trust or directly from Large Investors and paid to the Fund when a capital call is issued by the Fund Manager to meet the investors' pro rata share of the obligations of the Fund, including the funding of its underlying investments as they are made.

-As at 30 June 2018 VPEG3 had committed \$49.25m across five Private Equity funds and had completed one co-investment.
-As a result, a total of eight underlying company investments exist within the portfolio financial year end.
-VPEG3's investment commitments include; \$12m to Allegro Fund III; \$10m to each of Adamantem Capital Fund 1, Advent Partners 2 Fund and Anchorage Capital Partners Fund III and \$7m to Odyssey Private Equity Fund 8.
-VPEG3 has also completed a \$250k Co-Investment into Fitzpatrick Financial Group.
+As at 30 June 2019 VPEG3 had committed \$67.30m across seven Primary Private Equity Funds and two co-investments.
+As a result, a total of 17 underlying company investments exist within the portfolio at year end.
+VPEG3's investment commitments include; \$12m to Allegro Fund III; \$10m to each of Adamantem Capital Fund 1, Advent Partners 2 Fund, Anchorage Capital Partners Fund III and Next Capital Fund IV, \$7.5m to Mercury Capital Fund 3 and \$7m to Odyssey Private Equity Fund 8.
+VPEG3 co-investments include; \$0.25m into Fitzpatrick Financial Group and \$0.5m into Tribe Brewing.